apparaokalimireddy/chicago-crime-analysis/Readme.md

     - Chicago maps with crimes and crime rates
     - Relation between Per capita income and crime types (e.g., Thefts and Narcotics)
     - Crime trends by month of the year and day of a week
-- Step 5: Analyse the chicago crime data in comparison to Seattle
+- Step 5: Analyse the chicago crime data in comparison to Los Angeles
 - Step 6: Predict crimes for 2017 in Chicago for a given assault (chicago_crime_data_predict.R)
     - Predict number of crimes that can occur, given a crime type, month, day of the week and hour of the day.